joanninmn1/W-S_git_pong_2014/README.md

 2. You have a maximum of 2 days to make your edits
 3. Commit and Push up your edits to this repo after you are finished
 4. Add a +1 count to your volley count in the list below to keep track in an easy to identiy visual way
-5. make at least 3 edits this semester!
-6. Once you have pushed your commit, email Ben.
+5. Once you have pushed your commit, email Ben.
 He will pass the repo on to the next contributor.
-7. we are working in the gh-pages branch so that our updates can automagically be be seen at [here](http://bmoren.github.io/W-S_git_pong_2014/)
+6. We are working in the gh-pages branch so that our updates can automagically be be seen at [here](http://bmoren.github.io/W-S_git_pong_2014/)

 Requirements
 -----------